 For Katy Trail riders wanting to provide a service and experience more of the trail, various volunteer opportunities are available.
 Missouri State Parks has long recognized the value and necessity of volunteers.
 Nearly all state parks in Missouri use volunteers, and Katy Trail State Park is no exception.
 Since 1997, the program has grown to include more than 100 trained and certified volunteers performing such roles as trail watch, interpretation, maintenance, resource management, special event coordination and greeter booths.

-Potential volunteers are asked to complete the official application form and receive the required training.
+Potential volunteers are asked to sign up here and receive the required training.
 Training is offered through self-study and open book testing.
 Volunteer manuals and tests are mailed upon receipt of application.
 Applicants must be 18 years of age or older.